 WST 2017 ran on March 15 in the O’Brien Centre and brought 400 colleagues together for a sequence of three plenary sessions, two sets of five breakouts, and a poster exhibition.
 We also ran a number of pre-event workshops on the March 14, with 500 sign-ups over the day and a half.
 Over 60 colleagues came to our “Want to contribute?” information sessions in the lead in to the event, ultimately producing lots of rich content in the breakout sessions and with the posters.

 On 3 May 2017 the Registrar and Deputy President, Prof Mark Rogers, launched the WST Community of Practice.
 (See here for more details on the WST CoP launch).
 CoPs are about colleagues in a given domain come together to build and share skills, to build and share knowledge, to build networks and to build recognition.
 In launching the WST CoP the Registrar and Deputy President highlighted the CoP idea as a way of supporting and empowering the colleagues across the University who look to collaborate and innovate in shaping and developing UCD’s support ecosystem.
 CoPs can be in a given skills domain, or amongst colleagues who do similar work, or who share an interest in a given kind of activity… or in any number of ways.

 Lots of WST supported events, WST newsletters and events of the various CoPs have taken place since the 3 May 2017 launch of the WST CoP.
-Check here for a link to the CoP part of this WST website.
+Find out more about WST CoP here.